rs660/league-analysis/README.md

 ## Univariate Analysis

 After refining our features, we can finally do analysis.
-The plot below shows the *distribution of CS/min @ 10 minutes* for each team within the dataset.
-We generated this plot by taking the `csat10` feature and dividing it by 10 to give us CS/min, an often mentioned metric in LoL gameplay.
+The plot below shows the *distribution of CS/min @ 10 minutes* for each team.
 High CS/min is a sought after metric by many players as CS directly translates to a gain in gold and XP as well.

 <iframe src="assets/uni1.html" width="900" height="450" frameborder="0"></iframe>

  Team CS/min seem to cluster around `30-35` CS/min.
 This averages to around `7.5-8.5` CS/min for each non-support player (since supports don't farm), showcasing prioritization of early, consistent farming in professional play.
-Outliers in the distribution highlights varying game dynamics; low early CS/min likely corresponds to games with a lot of early skirmishes or games where one team is dominated in lane, whereas high CS games indicate high lane dominance or a relatively low action early game.
+Outliers in the distribution highlights varying game dynamics.
+Low early CS/min likely corresponds to games with a lot of early skirmishes or games where one team is dominated in lane; high CS games indicate high lane dominance or a relatively low action early game.

  Below we have another distribution plot, but this time, it is the *distribution of kills @ 10 minutes*.